tdwg/ncd/crosswalks-related-docs/use-cases.md

 ## Index Herbariorum

 The IH search page is consistently the most-visited webpage in the NYBG Virtual Herbarium (72,998 visits in the past 12 months, or 199/day).
-Study of web use statistics and direct feedback from users reveals a wide user base, the main groups of which are summarized here. <--- I think this should be a link
+Study of web use statistics and direct feedback from users reveals a wide user base, the main groups of which are summarized below.

 ### Herbarium commerce